bvberkum/docutils-ext/README.rst

 Development targets:
   - Directives for left- and right-margin decoration.
-  - A ``html4css1`` writer with margin support.
+  - An ``html4css1`` writer with margin support.
+  - Testing experimental rst writer, see test/
-  - Some additional transforms with exposed settings.
+  - Some additional transforms with exposed settings are used in ``dotmpe.du.ext.reader.mpe``.
-  - Testing experimental rst writer
-  - an experimental publisher for a web-service to enable rSt content on non-Python hosts.

-    ..
-Perhaps data extraction and cross-referencing in the future. integration with nabu

 dotmpe extensions